lillianpetersen/lillianpetersen.github.io/home.md

   <td width="10%">
   </td>
   <td width="60%">
-Thanks for visiting my website?
-I am an incoming freshman at Harvard College and I plan to major in Applied Math and Molecular Biology, and minor in Computer Science.
+Thanks for visiting my website!
+I am an incoming freshman at Harvard College where I plan to major in Applied Math and Molecular Biology, and minor in Computer Science.
 Before entering college, I completed six research projects on topics that focused on climate change, food shortages, malnutrition, and cancer.
-I enjoy computer programming and believe that big data analysis and statistics have a unique power to answer relevant questions.
+I enjoy computer programming and believe that statistical analysis of big data has a unique power to answer relevant questions.

   </td>
   </tr>